LukaTarkhn/roles_and_permissions_in_Laravel/README.md

   <summary><h2>Trait HasRolesAndPermissions for User model</h2></summary>

 - Create new trait in **Traits** folder and name it ```HasRolesAndPermissions```
-- Copy this code in newly created file:
+- Copy this code in the newly created file:

       <?php